martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### In Scope {#in-scope}

-This document applies only to service identities associated with fully qualified DNS domain names, only to TLS and DTLS, and only to PKIX-based systems.
+This document applies only to service identities associated with FQDNs only to TLS and DTLS, and only to PKIX-based systems.

 TLS uses the words client and server, where the client is the entity that initiates the connection.
 In many cases, this models common practice,